JOAONUNES96/Consuming-an-API/README.md

-# Consuming-an-API
-Consuming an API - Web APP
+# Single Page Application - Consuming an API

 Little Single Page Aplication project exploring an API using JavaScript Modules and RequireJS.